Lake stratification

 Lake stratification is the tendency of lakes to form separate and distinct thermal layers during warm weather.
-Typically stratified lakes show three distinct layers, the Epilimnion comprising the top warm layer, the thermocline (or Metalimnion): the middle layer, which may change depth throughout the day, and the colder Hypolimnion extending to the floor of the lake.
+Typically stratified lakes show three distinct layers: the epilimnion, comprising the top warm layer; the thermocline (or metalimnion), the middle layer, whose depth may change throughout the day; and the colder hypolimnion, extending to the floor of the lake.

 Every lake has a set mixing regime that is influenced by lake morphometry and environmental conditions.
-However, changes to human influences in the form of land use change, increases in temperatures, and changes to weather patterns have been shown to alter the timing and intensity of stratification in lakes around the globe.
+However, changes to human influences in the form of land use change, increases in temperature, and changes to weather patterns have been shown to alter the timing and intensity of stratification in lakes around the globe.
+Rising air temperatures have the same effect on lake bodies as a physical shift in geographic location, with tropical zones being particularly sensitive.
 These changes can further alter the fish, zooplankton, and phytoplankton community composition, in addition to creating gradients that alter the availability of dissolved oxygen and nutrients.

-On a global scale, rising temperatures and changing weather patterns can also affect stratification in lakes.
-Rising air temperatures have the same effect on lake bodies as a physical shift in geographic location, with tropical zones being particularly sensitive.

 Definition

 The thermal stratification of lakes refers to a change in the temperature at different depths in the lake, and is due to the density of water varying with temperature.
-Cold water is denser than warm water and the epilimnion generally consists of water that is not as dense as the water in the hypolimnion.
-However, the temperature of maximum density for freshwater is 4 °C. In temperate regions where lake water warms up and cools through the seasons, a cyclical pattern of overturn occurs that is repeated from year to year as the cold dense water at the top of the lake sinks (see stable and unstable stratification).
+Cold water is denser than warm water, and the epilimnion generally consists of water that is not as dense as the water in the hypolimnion.
+The temperature of maximum density for fresh water is 4 °C. In temperate regions where lake water warms up and cools through the seasons, a cyclical pattern of overturn occurs that is repeated from year to year as the cold dense water at the top of the lake sinks (see stable and unstable stratification).
 For example, in dimictic lakes the lake water turns over during the spring and the fall.
-This process occurs more slowly in deeper water and as a result, a thermal bar may form.
+This process occurs more slowly in deeper water; as a result, a thermal bar may form.
 If the stratification of water lasts for extended periods, the lake is meromictic.

+Heat is transported very slowly between the mixed layers of a stratified lake: the diffusion of heat just one vertical meter takes about a month.
+The interaction between the atmosphere and lakes depends on how solar radiation is distributed, which is why water turbulence, mainly caused by wind stress, can greatly increase the efficiency of heat transfer.
 In shallow lakes, stratification into epilimnion, metalimnion, and hypolimnion often does not occur, as wind or cooling causes regular mixing throughout the year.
 These lakes are called polymictic.
-There is not a fixed depth that separates polymictic and stratifying lakes, as apart from depth, this is also influenced by turbidity, lake surface area, and climate.
+There is not a fixed depth that differentiates polymictic and stratifying lakes, as this is also influenced by turbidity, lake surface area, and climate.